decaf-dev/obsidian-dataloom/README.md

 ## Version 6.0.0

-After consideration, I have decided to continue development on this project.
+After careful consideration, I have decided to continue development on this project.
+I hope this plugin will continue to be of benefit to the Obsidian community.

-One of the main limitations of version 5 was that I was using the `MarkdownCodeBlockProcessor` to embed tables into markdown notes.
-This caused various preformance issues and was very difficult to maintain.
-I have opted to create my own dedicated window for this plugin, as well as a corresponding file extension.
-The `.table` extension will now be used, similar to how canvas uses `.canvas`.
-Data will now be loaded and saved directly into json instead of using the settings cache.
+One of the main limitations of version 5 was that I was using the `MarkdownCodeBlockProcessor` to embed tables directly into markdown notes.
+This caused various preformance issues with React and was very difficult to maintain.

+I have opted instead to create my own dedicated pane for this plugin.
+This goes against my original intention for the plugin, as I wanted to have the convenience of having a table directly inline with my notes.
+However, I think that the ease of programming will allow me to make more progress on this project.

+The plugin now uses its own file with the `.table` extension.
+This is similar to how canvas uses `.canvas` extension.
+Data will now be loaded and saved directly into JSON instead of using the settings cache.

+Going along with these architecture changes, most of the code has been overhauled - fixing various bugs that existed before.

+I am looking for people to help me to maintain the code.
+If you are interested please DM me on discord or add to the discussions in the repository.

 -   See: [Release 6.0.0](https://github.com/trey-wallis/obsidian-notion-like-tables/releases/tag/6.0.0) for more details.